troperville

 Roguelike

-• In Spelunky, of all places, this is one of the more effective ways of getting rid of the various Goddamn Bats that populate the underground levels.
+• In Spelunky, this is one of the more effective ways of getting rid of the various Goddamn Bats that populate the underground levels.
 It also cancels out falling damage.
 And since you're going down, down, down all the time, it's remarkably easy to pull off.
+However, there are a few enemies who are immune to this attack, and a couple that are actively deadly if you try it on them.

 Roleplaying Game

-• Variant: In most Final Fantasy games there's a character or job class who can jump very high in the air and them stab the enemy with their weapon (typically a Blade on a Stick).
+• In the Final Fantasy series, the signature ability of Dragoons is to jump very high in the air and then run the enemy through with their weapon (typically a lance).

 • The Engineer class in Guild Wars 2 can Rocket Jump and stomp whoever's beneath them when they land.

-• In all of the Mario RPGs, (Super Mario RPG, Paper Mario, Mario & Luigi) Mario has a special (or basic) attack that consists of nothing more than jumping on the enemy's head, often multiple times in a row.
+• In all of the Mario RPGs, (Super Mario RPG, Paper Mario, Mario & Luigi) Mario's first attack usually consists of nothing more than jumping on the enemy's head, often multiple times in a row.
 This only fails to work if the opponent is The Spiny, and a number of the games have ways to get around that.

-• In the Paper Mario series, Mario can use a multitude of different jumps that can inflict Standard Status Effects.
-They also benefit more from attack boosting effects then his hammer due to their usually multi-hitting nature, making them the preferred method of attack against anything that doesn't have high defense.
-Ironically enough, Goombas in that series, both friendly and hostile, use Goomba Stomp as their basic means of attack.
+• In the Paper Mario series, Mario can use a multitude of different jumps that can inflict Status Effects.
+They also benefit more from attack boosting effects than his hammer due to their usually multi-hitting nature, making them the preferred method of attack against anything that doesn't have high defense.
+Ironically enough, Goombas in that series, both friendly and hostile, use a Goomba Stomp as their basic means of attack, known as the Headbonk.

-• Cutscene variant: watch this scene from Tales Of The Abyss and tell me this isn't exactly what Guy does to Legretta.
+• Watch this scene from Tales of the Abyss and tell me this isn't exactly what Guy does to Legretta.

 Shooter